MisterErock/ICS-372/README.md

 # Home Maintenance Project

 ## Description
-Problem: Keeping track of home appliances maintenance due dates can be overwhelming.

-Solution: A digital application that will store your appliances information and remind us of when we need to do maintenance.
+Keeping track of home appliances maintenance schedules can be a overwhelming, leading to missed servicing dates and potentially costly repairs.
+To address this issue, our digital application offers a seamless solution by storing detailed information about each appliance in your home, including purchase dates, warranty details, and recommended maintenance intervals.
+The app will provide timely reminders for upcoming maintenance tasks, ensuring that your appliances remain in optimal condition and reducing the risk of unexpected breakdowns.
+This user-friendly tool simplifies home management, giving you peace of mind by helping you stay on top of essential upkeep.

 ## Group Members